 - Fuss-free maintenance – no need to take your prosthetic teeth out for cleaning

 - Better functionality in terms of eating and speaking abilities as compared to traditional complete dentures

 - Shorter surgery and healing times as compared to conventional implants, as well as less post-op discomfort and less invasive procedure overall

 What are the Considerations for Wearing Non-Removable Dentures?

 Even though permanent dentures are relatively safe, the process does involve a surgical procedure.
 As with any other oral surgery, there is a risk of infection and inflammation.
 However, with regular dental appointments and proper cleaning, most patients won’t experience any inflammation, infection, or other dental ailments.

-Furthermore, while non-removable dentures may be more costly as compared to the traditional alternative, in the long-run, the benefits far outweigh the costs.
+Furthermore, while non-removable dentures cost more as compared to the traditional alternative, in the long-run, the benefits far outweigh the costs.

 Restore Your Smile with Fixed Dentures from Rockcliffe Dental & Denture Centre

 Are you looking for a permanent solution to missing teeth?
-Implant-supported permanent dentures might be the right option for you!
+Implant-supported permanent dentures in Ottawa might be the right option for you!

 At Rockcliffe Dental & Denture Centre, we use a variety of implant placement techniques and dental technology that can make dental implants a great choice for just about anyone.